SymfonyCasts/verify-email-bundle/README.md

     {
         $this->denyAccessUnlessGranted('IS_AUTHENTICATED_FULLY');

-        // Remember do not get the User's Id & Email Address from the Request object if (!$this->helper->isValidSignature($request->getUri(), $user->getId(), $user->getEmail())) {
+        // Do not get the User's Id or Email Address from the Request object if (!$this->helper->isValidSignature($request->getUri(), $user->getId(), $user->getEmail())) {
             $this->addFlash('verify_email_error', 'The email confirmation signature could not be validated.');